zyedidia/rvasm/README.md

 * Not extensively tested (see `testdata` for tests).
 * `li` pseudo-instruction does not support full 32-bit immediates.

+rvasm also supports full RISC-V RV32gc disassembly via the [deadsy/rvda](https://github.com/deadsy/rvda) package.
+Use the `-disas` flag to disassemble.

 # Usage

 rvasm will print the instructions in hex format when given an assembly program.